epamrft/trauma/trauma-android/readme.txt

 1a.
 Plug in your Android device
 	OR
 1b.
 Start the Virtual Device that you created earlier with the command `emulator @Android10`
-2. Go to the trauma-android directory (where the pom.xml is located) and type `mvn install`.
+2. Go to the trauma-android directory (where the pom.xml is located) and type `mvn clean install`.
 This will create an *.apk to the ./target/ folder
-3a.
-To install the application to your Android smartphone/Virtual Device navigate to the target folder, find the *.apk file (if it had the name trauma.apk) and write `adb install trauma.apk`
-	OR
-3b.
-If you already have the application and you want to update it `adb install -r trauma.apk`
+3. To install the app into your Android device or the Virtual Device, type `mvn android:deploy`
+4. From here, you can either start TrAUMa manually from the device or type `mvn android:run` to start it automatically

 ************************
 Help and links